 After pressure cooking, just give the ribs a quick broil with a little more BBQ sauce for that just off-the-grill appearance.
 Have plenty of napkins on hand for enjoying your finger-licking fall-of-the-bone country style ribs Instant Pot recipe!

-Cooking boneless pork ribs with BBQ sauce is classic American comfort food at it's finest...especially during the summer!
-But with your electric pressure cooker you can make Instant Pot country ribs quicker than you can even believe.
+Cooking bone-in or boneless pork ribs with barbecue sauce is classic American comfort food at its finest...especially during the summer!
+But literally, these ribs are so juicy, so easy, and delicious that your family will want you to make them year-round.

 What Are Country Style Ribs?

 Country style ribs are a type of pork meat that comes from the blade end of the pork loin, close to the shoulder.
+Pork shoulder is the same cut of meat you'd use to make pulled pork, you're just slicing them into rib-looking sections.
 You can often find them at the grocery store either boneless or with bone attached.

-Boneless pork ribs do not contain rib bones like you'd find with a more expensive cut of meat like baby back ribs.
-They're a popular pork recipe served like "ribs" that are much lower in price than pork back ribs.
+Boneless pork ribs, or pork shoulder slices do not contain rib bones as you'd find with a more expensive cut of meat like baby back ribs.
+They're a popular pork recipe served like "ribs" that are much lower in price than pork back ribs or baby back ribs.

-- Country-style ribs are an inexpensive cut of meat, which makes this a great budget meal.
+- Country pork style ribs are an inexpensive cut of meat, which makes this a great budget meal.